Understanding how judges and lawyers got so much power, may be a help to victims, in understanding their own struggles within the USA legal system.

 But perhaps some USA people, made so fearful in their daily lives, and so full of anger, feel a great need to take the blood of some of their prisoners, whereas other nations have let this pass into history.

 The monster of American judicial and legal corruption, however, gives a special perspective to America's many executions, its thousands of prisoners waiting for death.
 Once you realise the deviousness and corruption of America's judges and lawyers, it is frightening to give such gangsters the power of imposing death.
-The abuse of this power is proven by the significant number of innocent people, who have been sentenced to die in America, and later shown to be innocent
+The abuse of this power is proven by the significant number of innocent people, who have been sentenced to die in America, and later shown to be innocent, some of them only after being killed.

 In perhaps the most disgusting USA Supreme Court decision in history, in 1993 that court satanically declared that it was perfectly all right to put to death an innocent man - with the evidence of the man's innocence right in front of the judges - so long as the man was sentenced to death following 'proper procedure'.
 Laws in some USA states absurdly block court appeals based on new evidence, if presented after brief time limits, such as 30 days after the original trial.
 In this case of Latino US Navy Veteran Leonel Herrera (1947-93), witnesses had come forward to say another man was guilty of the murder, and had even confessed it.